wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 To verify whether the reading list is personalized for each user, you can log in as a different user.
 The reading list items you entered above will not appear for the other user.

-## Step 3: Create and publish a new version of the REST API
+## Step 3: Create and publish a new version of the Service

-Currently, the updates to the `readinglist` REST API are saved only as long as the deployment status of the `readingList` API remains **Active**.
+Currently, the updates to the `readinglist` Service are saved only as long as the deployment status of the `readingList` API remains **Active**.
 If you undeploy and redeploy the `readingList` API, Choreo deploys it in a new container.
 Therefore you cannot retrieve the reading list with the updates you made after the last deployment.
-To persist the data even after undeploying and redeploying the REST API, let's connect it to a MySQL database.
-Then let's create and publish a new version of the REST API with the ability to persist the data to the MySQL database.
+To persist the data even after undeploying and redeploying the Service, let's connect it to a MySQL database.
+Then let's create and publish a new version of the Service with the ability to persist the data to the MySQL database.

 ### Step 3.1: Provision a database